christiankay/SDC_projects_P7_unscented_kalman_filters/README.md

 ### NIS (Normalized Innovation Squared)

 One of the methods employed for testing accuracy and consistency was to use NIS (Normalized Innovation Squared).
 To calculate NIS, this method first measures the innovation, which is the difference between the estimated positions and the ground truth value.
 This difference is then normalized by the inverse of the vector S. NIS says that in a 3 dimentional space, approximately 5% of the NIS values should be over 7.8. with a proper implementation of your algorithm.
-This seems to hold about true when looking at the charts for lidar and radar NIS values:

-![alt text][image1]

-![alt text][image2]

 ### RMSE (Root Mean Square Error)